Jitu7/coreJava/README.md

   grouping part of modules, so i.e. I need just to be sure that if I need to add 10 modules then I have two options, I have to require all of them one by one into the module descriptor it will work.
-  Then say we have 5 other modules need the same then we have to add these 10 lines everywhere, or we can simplify that.
+  Then say we have five other modules need the same then we have to add these 10 lines everywhere, or we can simplify that.
   Let's create modules that do not contain any kind of functionality, let's create some modules that just add the transitive requirements.
   So that the one consumes that module will actually get no functionality from the module itself,